DylanFernandes98/budget-tracker/README.md

 ## ✨ Features

-- Add transaction expense with date, category, amount, and description
+- Add transactions with date, category, amount, and description
 - View all transactions in a scrollable interface
-- Predict next month’s spending using basic linear regression on past data
+- Predict next month’s spending using basic linear regression
-- See the current balance, monthly average, and next month predicted spend update in real time
+- Track current balance, monthly average, and predicted spend in real time
-- Chart updates live when transactions are added or deleted
+- Visualise spending per category with live-updating charts
-- Data is stored locally using `SQLite`
+- Store all data locally in `SQLite`
-- Built with a clean, minimal GUI using `Tkinter`
+- Interact with a clean, minimal `Tkinter` GUI
-- Includes unit tests (Pytest) and test coverage tracking (Codecov)
-- Automated testing, linting, and coverage reporting via GitHub Actions CI

 ## 🛠 Tech Stack